-Betting on MMA — especially the UFC — is one of the fastest-growing markets at betting sites and sportsbooks around the world.
+Betting on MMA — especially at UFC betting sites — is one of the fastest-growing markets at online sportsbooks worldwide.

 Mixed martial arts has a ravenous fanbase that loves to dive into the action, from betting on UFC Fight Night odds to the marquee cards on the UFC schedule as well as the smaller promotions such as Bellator and other international leagues.